- Our experienced professionals weigh in on the following questions:

 - How do you put clients at ease when the stakes are so high?

 For business owners, estate planning and succession planning are inextricably linked.
 After all, building a business, like raising a family, is a labor of love.

 Whether we are thinking about the next generation or the next leaders of our company, planning is really about continuing the love that we poured into the people and endeavors most important to us during our lifetimes.

-That's why Jennifer Schuchart, First Horizon Bank Market President; Paul Lankau, a Financial Advisor at First Horizon Advisors, Inc.; and trust officers at First Horizon Bank, often work together to help entrepreneurs map their transition into retirement and beyond.
+That's why Jennifer Schuchart, First Horizon Bank Market President; Paul Lankau, a Financial Advisor at First Horizon Advisors, Inc.; and Wendy Martin, a Senior Trust Officer at First Horizon Bank, often work together to help entrepreneurs map their transition into retirement and beyond.

-Here's an excerpt of a recent conversation with Jennifer, Paul, and one of our trust officers about how they help business owners plan their legacy on both a personal and business level.
+Here's an excerpt of a recent conversation with Jennifer, Paul, and Wendy about how they help business owners plan their legacy on both a personal and business level.